 According to Arizona Rep. Alma Hernandez, Chabad on River was the latest Jewish faith center that has been vandalized.

 Hernandez is a member of the Congregation Chaverism, another local Jewish faith center, that was also reportedly hit by vandals last month.

 "Sad to wake up to the news that @Chabad on River was vandalized.
 When it happens to one, it happens to all of us.
 The amount of Jewish hate isn’t shocking.
 The silence is," Hernandez wrote on Twitter.
 "This is NOT my #Tucson please keep #AZ#Jewish community in your prayers."

-Tucson Police Department said the incident was reported Monday morning, however, it is unclear when it happened.
-Police believe it happened over the weekend, as the last confirmed sighting of no vandalism on the door took place on Saturday.
+Tucson Police Department said the incident was reported on June 7, however, it is unclear when it happened.
+Police believe it happened over the weekend, as the last confirmed sighting of no vandalism on the door took place on June 5.